ssiddhantsharma/abiotic-ch4/README.md

 `posterior.p_above` rebuilds the Wogan et al. flux posterior from their quoted quantiles and reproduces their tabulated 0.77 at the ceiling they adopt.

-## Note

-`note/rnaas.tex`.
-AASTeX v7 has no RNAAS class option; the limits are editorial, 1500 words and one figure *or* table but not both.

 ## License

 MIT